Skip to Content

 Timeline Summary

-Background job transfers fundsAfter payoutEligibleAt has passed
+Background job transfers fundsOnce payoutEligibleAt <= now

 How Fund Release Works